 - Maintain optimum physical fitness levels by training regularly, following nutrition plans, or consulting with health professionals.

-When polled, Athletes and Sports Competitors say the following skills are most frequently used in their jobs:
+These are the skills Athletes and Sports Competitors say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others’ actions.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.